openhab/openhab-docs/installation/linux.md

 - **Testing Release**

-    The beta and release candidate builds come out less frequently, but will contain new features that are currently in the testing phase.
+    The beta and release candidate builds come out more frequently, but will contain new features that are currently in the testing phase.

     Add the **openHAB Beta Repository** to your systems apt sources list: